I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

 Fix your room first.
 Before upgrading from a $100 mic to a $400 mic, hang some acoustic panels or record in a carpeted room with lots of soft furnishings.
 The room upgrade is free or cheap and often more impactful than the mic upgrade.

-If you're not ready for the SM7B: the Shure MV7 (~$230) is the USB/XLR hybrid version.
+If you're not ready for the SM7B: the Shure MV7+ (~$299) is the USB/XLR hybrid version.
+(The original MV7 at ~$230 has been discontinued; MV7+ is the current replacement.)
 Same form factor, plug-and-play, and sounds noticeably better than budget mics.

 The Full Comparison